-Constraints that specify the contents of a QueryDatasource are submitted to the Registry via the structure submission service (i.e., the RESTful API).

-The Registration must reference the ProvisionAgreement or MetadataProvisionAgreement to which it relates.
+The Registration must reference the ProvisionAgreement to which it relates.

 7.4.3 Registration Response

 After a registration request has been submitted to the registry, a response is returned to the submitter indicating success or failure.
 Given that a registration request can hold many Registrations, then there must be a registration status for each Registration.
 The SubmitRegistration class has a status field, which is either set to “Success”, “Warning” or “Failure”.